charliedavidhoward/minesweeper/README.md

 This is a implementation of the classic game 'Minesweeper' in React.

+## Game rules

+- The game starts with a grid of blank 'cells'.
+A user clicks on a cell to reveal the contents
+- If the cell contains a mine, the user loses the game
+- If the cell is empty, the cell reveals the number of adjacent cells that contain mines (If there are no adjacent mines, then the empty cells are revealed recursively until cells with at least one adjacent mine are revealed)
+- A user can place flags on cells (indicating where the user believes there are mines)
+- The user wins the game when all empty squares have been revealed, and no mines have been clicked on

+// TODO

+- Render the game board to the screen (we should be able to select variable sizes of board and number of mines)
+- Create components (perhaps <Cell>, <Board>, and <Game>) and track the state of these
+- Generate the contents of the cells on render, with mines randomly placed
+- Handle clicks on the cell - reveal contents of cell - if a mine, end game and reveal board
+- Create a recursive function to display contents of cell if user clicks on a cell with no neighbouring mines
+- Handle right clicks (to place a flag)
+- The game should show the number of mines in the board for the user

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).